3CORESec/AWS-AutoMirror/README.md

 - mirrorTarget
 - mirrorFilter

-Through the usage of these tags you can control AutoMirror during the deployment or remediation of your Mirror Sessions.
+Through the usage of these tags you can have a more advanced control of AutoMirror.

 **Example tags on EC2 creation:**